Bwar/Nebula/README.md

 ## Getting Start
    Nebula was developed with C++11/C++14 standard, and the compiler must fully support C++11(some C++14 features are replaced by C++11 standard when encountering a lower version of the compiler).
    Nebula was builded passing with gcc6.4 on centos6.5(upgrade binutils to 2.22 or later) and centos7.4.
-   We provides [NebulaBootstrap] (https://github.com/Bwar/NebulaBootstrap), which allows developers to quickly build and deploy Nebula.
+   We provides [NebulaBootstrap](https://github.com/Bwar/NebulaBootstrap), which allows developers to build and deploy Nebula quickly.
 Nebula will be a framework that be widely used.
 A distributed solution based on NebulaBootstrap will make it easy to develop micro-service applications in C++.
    You must ensure that your system is installed with a fully C++11 compiler before you build, and all dependencies will be automatically resolved in the following build steps.

    build step：